fgimian/macbuild-ansible/README.md

 ### Music Production Software

 * **Ableton Live Suite**: Preferences including skin selection
+* **Celemony Melodyne Editor**: Must be licensed manually and also requires de-activation before re-install
 * **Cytomic The Drop & The Glue**: Must be licensed manually
 * **LennarDigital Sylenth1**: Must be licensed manually and also requires de-activation before re-install